 In 2013 Peter Higgs and François Englert were awarded the Nobel Prize for Physics, for their independent prediction of the existence of the Higgs boson.

-The Trieste group has been involved since many years in various sectors of the experiment, having contributed to the activities of the electromagnetic calorimeter and to the development and management of software and computing systems of the Collaboration.
+The Trieste group has been involved since 2005 in various sectors of the experiment, having contributed to the activities of the electromagnetic calorimeter and to the development and management of software and computing systems of the Collaboration.
 The group also participates in precision studies of the Standard Model processes that are important backgrounds for searches of new physics.